MesClics/UserBundle/README.md

     mesclics_security:
         resource: "@MesClicsUserBundle/Resources/config/routing_security.yml"
 ```
 4.- modify security.yml to make this new User class to be used by the users provider.
-You must use `mesclics_security_login` route for the form_login's login_path and check_path or your own redefined route

 ```yaml
     security: